ryanfreckleton/kiloblog/README.md

 KiloBlog
 ========
-A blog engine written in 1024 bytes of minified, gzipped code.
-Currently at...
+A blog engine written in 1024 bytes of minified, gzipped python code.
+All other content needs to be one kilobyte or less per file.

+So this basically means:
+ - Python code (not including configurat) 1024 minified + gzipped
+ - each html file 1024 minifed + gzipped
+ - site CSS 1024 minified + gzipped
+ - js library 1024 minified + gzipped
+ - site js 1024 minified + gzipped
+ - CSS framework 1024 minified + gzipped

+Anything not in the list (e.g. tests, documentation, initial data) do not have that limit.

 {{ d['sizes.sh|shint']|indent(indentfirst=true) }}